pulumi/workshops/azure-intro/java/content/lab-02/README.md

 var resourceGroup = new ResourceGroup("app");
 ```

-At this stage, your complete `App.java` file should look like this:
+At this stage, your complete `App.java` file should match this code:

 ```java
 package myproject;